chanGomez/chanGomez/README.md

 - My next steps is to learn **React Native.**

-- Some of my projects I have done are available at [https://chantal-gomez.netlify.app/.](https://chantalgomez.netlify.app/)
+- Some of my projects I have done are available at my [portfolio.](https://chantalgomez.netlify.app/)

 - Ask me about **react, javascript, postgreSQL, node.js.**